 Our client had from chronic pulmonary problems and aspergillosis as a result of asthma suffered in his youth.
 To relieve his symptoms he had been prescribed steroids over a long period of time.
 As a consequence of long-term steroid use, he developed osteoporosis.
 His doctor therefore needed to ensure that in future steroids would only be used at a level that would not exacerbate his osteoporosis and not interfere with his other prescription needs for a pre-existing lung infection.

-In 2013, our client was prescribed voriconazole, a new antifungal drug which was used to treat his lung infection.
+Our client had been prescribed Voriconazole, a new antifungal drug which was used to treat his lung infection.
 The drug improved his symptoms and allowed him to be more active, reducing his breathlessness.
 The client was informed that the drug could cause liver damage and he therefore received regular check-ups to determine normal liver function.

 The following year, our client suffered terrific abdominal pain.
 He was admitted to hospital and diagnosed with acute pancreatitis.
 It was established that this was caused by the Voriconazole.
 The drug was therefore stopped in hospital.
 However this decision was not conveyed to our client.